demisto/content-docs/docs/integrations/context-standards-mandatory.md

   type: String
 - contextPath: IP.Malicious.Description
   description: A description explaining why the IP address was reported as malicious.
   type: String
+- contextPath: IP.Tags
+  description: (List) Tags of the IP.
+  type: Unknown
+- contextPath: IP.FeedRelatedIndicators.value
+  description: Indicators that are associated with the IP.
+  type: String
+- contextPath: IP.FeedRelatedIndicators.type
+  description: The type of the indicators that are associated with the IP.
+  type: String
+- contextPath: IP.FeedRelatedIndicators.description
+  description: The description of the indicators that are associated with the IP.
+  type: String
+- contextPath: IP.MalwareFamily
+  description: The malware family associated with the IP.
+  type: String
+- contextPath: IP.Organization.Name
+  description: The organization of the IP.
+  type: String
+- contextPath: IP.Organization.Type
+  description: The organization type of the IP.
+  type: String

 ```